mrRay/VVISF-GL/README.md

 # Documentation

-The source code is heavily documented, using both normal comments and doxygen.
-The compiled doxygen docs are available at the following URLs.
-Platform-specific functions are listed in the documentation for the given platform:
+This project is documented, using both Doxygen and traditional inline comments.
+The compiled Doxygen web pages are available at the following URLs, broken down by platform:

 <A HREF="https://www.vidvox.net/rays_oddsnends/VVGLVVISF_Docs/Mac/html/modules.html">Mac Documentation</A><BR>
 <A HREF="https://www.vidvox.net/rays_oddsnends/VVGLVVISF_Docs/iOS/html/modules.html">iOS Documentation</A><BR>
 <A HREF="https://www.vidvox.net/rays_oddsnends/VVGLVVISF_Docs/GLFW/html/modules.html">GLFW Documentation</A><BR>
 <A HREF="https://www.vidvox.net/rays_oddsnends/VVGLVVISF_Docs/Qt/html/modules.html">Qt Documentation</A><BR>
 <A HREF="https://www.vidvox.net/rays_oddsnends/VVGLVVISF_Docs/RPi/html/modules.html">Raspbian Documentation</A><BR>

+...Your first stop should probably be to the "Modules" section, which has a series of walkthroughs that introduce the concepts, classes, and workflows for these libs.

 # Building and Using VVGL & VVISF